nikumar1206/daily_projects/w1d2/README.md

 - `bundle exec rspec spec/00_part_1_spec.rb`
 - `bundle exec rspec spec/00_part_2_spec.rb:4` tests the whole `describe "palindrome?"` block: ie, every test for the method
 - `bundle exec rspec spec/00_part_2_spec.rb:10` runs just one test in the `palindrome?` method

+# Debugging
+Extol the virtues of debugging and show students how to do it strategically.

+- When to `disp` and when to run code just once
+  - How to `undisplay`
+- Optimal locations for debuggers
+- When to use `next`, `step`, or `continue`

+Show off the code for some of the more interesting problems from the day in case students have questions on best implementation.

+- `uniq_string?` is done with at most one full loop
+- `dupe_indices` uses new hash syntax, and likely far fewer lines of code than some pairs used

 # Procs
 Bring up a few choice examples to make sure everyone feels good about block and proc syntax.